Whoever said "The world is a hard place for wee things" knew what she was talking about.

 He quickly rallied.
 In just a couple of days, we learned the Paulie Walnuts philosophy of life: “When you’re tired, sleep.
 When you wake up, play as hard as you possibly can, without taking any breaks or slowing down, until you’re so exhausted you can’t go any longer.
 Then go back to sleep.
 When you feel like it, get up and do it again.”

-Paulie Walnuts the kitten gave tangible meaning to such clichés as “bat outta hell” and “balls against the wall."
-He would run as fast as he could until he ran out of floor, then either continue straight up the wall or go into a long slide, turn hard on a skidding u-ey, and then just bust ass racing back the other way toward . . . nothing.
+He would run as fast as he could until he ran out of floor, then either continue straight up the wall or go into a long slide, turn hard on a skidding u-ey, and then race like a fireball back the other way toward . . . nothing.
 Completely without a goal or destination!
 He did it all with a vengeance, as if he were venting some long dormant rage!
 Until he couldn’t do it anymore!

 Another part of his workout sent him racing across the piano keys, producing a jarring postmodern mini-symphony which just pissed him off even more – and it didn’t exactly leave us jumping for joy when he made this music at 3:15 a.m.
 (Yes, we should've closed the lid.)